-- A. All uses shall be subject to site plan review by the Planning Commission - B. All uses shall be subject to the lot size, bulk, and placement standards identified in Section 2.21 of this Ordinance.
+- 4. District Regulations. - A. All uses shall be subject to site plan review by the Planning Commission, and shall meet any specific site/design standards as outlined in Section 4.1 - B. All uses shall be subject to the lot size, bulk, and placement standards identified in Section 2.21 of this Ordinance.